Cary Weston

 Cary Weston (born 1972) is an American politician from Maine.
-A Republican from Bangor, Weston served on the Bangor City Council from 2009 to 2012.
-In 2011–12, Weston served as the Council Chairman (Mayor).
+A Republican from Bangor, Weston was on the Bangor City Council from 2009 to 2012.
+In 2011–12, Weston was the Council Chairman (Mayor).
 Prior to his election to City Council, Weston was the founding chair of a networking group of young professionals in their 20s and 30s called 'Fusion Bangor'.

-In September 2013, Weston announced that he would challenge Democratic incumbent State Senator Geoffrey Gratwick for District 32, which encompasses all of Bangor and neighboring Hermon.
+In September 2013, Weston announced that he would challenge Democratic incumbent State Senator Geoffrey Gratwick for District 32, which encompasses Bangor and neighboring Hermon.
 In November 2014, Gratwick was re-elected to the Maine Senate, defeating Weston.
 Gratwick won a majority of the votes in Bangor, while Weston won the smaller town of Hermon.